aflupton/taproom-react/README.md

 ## Known Bugs
 _This web app is currently under development._

+## Notes

+Working through issues relating to how the app will function dynamically.
+Thus far, Angular seems to be more useful more modeling data, whereas React shortens the routing and rendering process.

 ## Setup

 Clone the repository from Github, navigate to the project directory in your terminal, execute `npm install`, execute `npm run start` and then navigate to `localhost:8080` in your browser to view the app.